 Utilize the storage elements your vehicle has built in.
 For example your glove box, often they are completely filled with a mess of useless array of leftover napkins and random papers.
 Why not use that space for something task specific.
 Like a small first aid kit, your flashlight or headlamp.
 What about the space under seats, in your center console, in side panel storage bins in the cargo area.
 Find items that fit neatly into those areas and give them a permanent home.
 Try and be systematic about your needs, i.e. your camera shouldn’t be stored in the rear cargo side panel bin next to the factory jack, but spare parts could be.
 A liter of oil shouldn’t be in your center console but your GPS could when not in use.

 Drawers are a fabulous way to condense and organize gear – Photo by author

-Organize with bags, boxes and bins.
+Organize with bags, boxes, and bins.
 I’m a big fan of keeping like items in their own storage devices.
-For example I keep all of my cords in a ‘cord bag’, spare batteries in a ‘battery bag’, 2M HAM radio and 12V USB and phone cords in the ‘HAM bag’, you get the point.
-There are varieties of bag options at your sporing good stores such as Kirkhams or Recreation Outlet, I’ve also found some Husky branded bags I really like at Home Depot.
+For example, I keep all of my cords in a ‘cord bag’, spare batteries in a ‘battery bag’, 2M HAM radio and 12V USB and phone cords in the ‘HAM bag’, you get the point.
+I tend to find myself using a ham radio on the go so having it in my bag in an easy spot is so important!
+There are varieties of bag options at your sporting good stores such as Kirkhams or Recreation Outlet, I’ve also found some Husky branded bags I really like at Home Depot.
 These bags help keep your glove box, console and tool bag organized.
 And that organization will lead to a better experience or at least less time spent digging around your vehicle.
 Move beyond that, build a chuck box to stow all of your cooking gear, designate a bin for all of your recovery gear in one convenient and consistent location.
 Optimize.

 An assortment of different gear bags, easy to label and identify, easy to store in glove box, door pockets, etc. – Photo by author